Eight reasons why you should get an STI test, even if you don’t think you need one

 For some guys, regular testing is already part of a well managed sexual health regime.
 For others, knowing how often, or whether to test at all might be big considerations.
 Here’s some guidance to help you test, take charge and stay healthy.

 Testing is the only way to know for sure if you do or don’t have HIV or other STIs, because not everyone gets noticeable symptoms.

 Should I test?

 Why?
-Because knowledge is power, and getting tested empowers you to be in charge of your long term wellbeing as an individual, as well as looking after the people you enjoy having sex with.
+Because knowledge is power, and getting tested empowers you to be in charge of your long term wellbeing, as well as looking after the people you enjoy sex with.

 Sexual health tests are relevant for all of us, no matter your HIV status.
 And testing for HIV isn’t the only thing a sexual health check up should involve, because STIs happen!

 Remember that your test results are confidential.
 All testing in private and public clinics is governed by Australian Privacy Law.
 At some clinics you won’t need Medicare, and in some, you don’t even have to give your real name if you’d prefer not to.
 You can contact a doctor or sexual health service in advance to discuss any of this with them in confidence.